-- 23. The two key objectives of the government's strategy are disrupting the supply of illicit drugs and reducing the demand through greater access to treatment options such as DIP.
+- 23. Two key objectives of the government's strategy are disrupting the supply of illicit drugs and reducing the demand through greater access to treatment options through DIP.
 However, some critics such as DrugScope suggest that government strategy is too focused on the criminality of drug taking as a means to access treatment.
-Government policy indicates the relation between the harms of drugs and crime may be the most practical and appropriate way to engage the individual into treatment other then self-referral. - 24.
+Government policy indicates the relation between the harms of drugs and crime may be the most practical and appropriate way to engage the individual into treatment other then self- referral. - 24.
 The focus on drugs as a driver for crime is not always clear.
 The National Policing Plan 2005-200857 indicated five key priorities, the first of which is to reduce overall levels of crime.
-Drug related crime was identified as one part of this.
+Drug-related crime was identified as one part of this.
 However, tackling drugs was not specifically mentioned in any of the three-year key milestones.
-There is mention of tackling drugs in the National Community Safety Plan,58 (which is incorporated into the National Policing Plan), but this is focused around improving young people's lives so they are less likely to offend or re-offend.
-Here the focus is on the harm to the individual and does not reflect drugs as a driver of crime.
-Consequently it does not feature significantly in local policing plans. - 25.
+The PSA target to achieve an overall reduction in crime relates to public perceptions rather then actual impact.
+There is mention of tackling drugs in the National Community Safety Plan,58 (which superseded the National Policing Plan), but this is focused around improving young people's lives so they are less likely to offend or re-offend.
+Here the focus is on the harm to the individual, it does not reflect drugs as a driver for crime.
+This lack of priority and ambiguity means that in practice it does not feature significantly in local policing plans. - 25.
 Capturing the 'harm' and articulating it in a way that can drive meaningful activity provides a challenge to organisations working in this area.
-The Drugs Harm Index (DHI)59 indicates the harms generated by the problematic use of illegal drugs through combining national indicators into a single-figure time-series index.
-The harms include drug-related crime, community perceptions, drug nuisance, and the various health consequences that arise from drug abuse (e.g. HIV, overdoses, deaths etc.) and are defined by the economic and social costs that they generate.
+The Drug Harm Index (DHI)59 captures the harms generated by the use of illegal drugs through combining national indicators into a single-figure time-series index.
+The harms include drug-related crime, community perceptions of drug problems, drug nuisance, and the various health consequences, that arise from drug abuse (e.g. HIV, overdoses, deaths etc).
+The relative importance of each of the harm indicators in the DHI is captured by the economic and social costs that they generate.
 The DHI changes from year to year to reflect the growth or reduction in the volume of harms (e.g. the number of new HIV cases or the number of drug-related burglaries) and the growth in the unit economic or social cost (e.g. the rise in the expected cost per new HIV case or the average victim cost of a domestic burglary). - 26.
 Whilst comprehensive, the DHI does not capture all the harms that illegal drugs can cause.
-Some are not included because they cannot be measured consistently or because of conceptual ambiguities.
-For example, it is difficult to quantify the links between problem drug use and unemployment, as it is
+There are a number of harms that are not included because they cannot be measured consistently or because of conceptual ambiguities.
+For example, it is difficult to quantify the links between problem drug use and unemployment, as it is often unclear as to which is the key driver, the drugs or the unemployment.
+Similarly the impact of illegal drug use on educational attainment, financial stability and homelessness are not captured.
+Nor is it possible, using the DHI, to isolate the impact of illicit drug use on productivity, absenteeism, poly drug use, social care services, and the children of drug users.
+Many drug users may not present a danger to the public, particularly if their drug use is recreational.
+However, their demand for drugs contributes to

-57 National Policing Plan 2005-2008 - Government document providing national framework for policing over the three years.
+57 National Policing Plan 2005-2008: Government national framework for policing over the three years.